Back in the day, poker used to be a game only played by men, and female poker players were a rare and unusual sight throughout the history of poker.

 Annette pocketed a cool £1,000,000 for this victory, which was slightly more than Duke’s $2,000,000 cash according to the exchange rate at the time.

 Obrestad learned to play poker as a very young girl.
-Her father taught her several different variations of the game when she was just a kid, and Annette liked it.
+Her father taught her several different poker variations when she was just a kid, and Annette liked it.

 It wasn’t long before she found her way to online tables where she started playing under the alias “Annette_15”.
 Although she was still underage at the time and her mother didn’t want her to play for real money, Obrestad continued playing for free, sharpening her skills.